The photos are very lovely and tell the story of our wedding day nicely!

-Having your winter wedding photos taken in Edmonton can be quite chilly.
+Having your winter wedding photos taken in the Okanagan can be quite chilly.
 They do however, have a special charm that cannot be seen in the spring or summer.
-The landscape is covered in white and as snowflakes fall from the sky, everything seems peaceful.
+The landscape is covered in white and as snowflakes fall from the sky.

 Coady and Andrew King chose a winter wedding for many reasons.
 For one, Andrews two brothers Neil King and Ryan King are busy playing for a The Edmonton Eskimos CFL team during the summer.